miraged3/candfans-downloader/README.md

 ## Usage

+### Main GUI

 1. Start the program: `python main.py`
 2. Click the login button and sign in to your CandFans account.
+3. After logging in, choose between two tabs:

+#### Subscription Timeline Tab

-3. After logging in, click `Fetch subs`; the left panel shows all subscribed accounts.
+- Click `Fetch subs`; the left panel shows all subscribed accounts.
-4. Click `Fetch posts` to retrieve all downloadable posts.
+- Click `Fetch posts` to retrieve all downloadable posts.
 Use the filters at the top of the window as needed.
-5. Change the download directory in **Config** if desired.
-6. Select posts and click `Start download`.
+- Select posts and click `Start download`.

+#### Purchased Contents Tab

+- Click `Fetch purchased` to load all your purchased contents.
+- Use filters to narrow down by keyword or purchase month.
+- Select contents and click `Start download`.

 ### Manual token retrieval